 If a horse-drawn carriage ride appeals to you, it can be found in the city as well.
 There is a romantic aura in this Andalusian city that makes it so appealing, even with the slight chill of winter days.

 The Real Alcázar is a must-see in Seville.
 This incredible palace was founded in the middle ages and is striking, with its dazzling architecture, fabulous fountains, and courtyards.
 It is an awe-inspiring place, so be sure to linger, stroll and take your time drinking in all the grandeur and views; this is not the place to go if you only have an hour to spend!
 The fact that several episodes of Game of Thrones were filmed here gives it just that extra bit of intrigue.

 Of course, there was an advantage to being here on a chilly but sunny January afternoon, with a very short line and fewer crowds to deal with.
 I would recommend booking online and reserving an entry time, as this will save valuable time so you can enjoy it without a long wait.

 5. Relax Over a Coffee or Cocktail in a Cool Space

 Enjoying an espresso at the gorgeous courtyard of the historic and luxurious Hotel Alfonso XIII (part of the Marriott chain) was a nice break and gave us a bolt of energy to head into the evening.

 A quick walk across the street led us to the Hard Rock Cafe, where it was happy hour.
-I like to check out Hard Rock in each city I go to, if it is convenient to add to the itinerary.
+I like to check out Hard Rock in each city I visit (if convenient).
 They all have unique memorabilia and design and are generally centrally located to the sights.

 We had a nice stop and tasty cocktail at this beautifully designed location in a gorgeous building built in 1761 originally owned by the Royal Tobacco Factory.
 Friendly service here too!